Add to your Claude Code skills

 You're done 🎉; container is now ready to use.

 Psst: Try my newest project: Nitro, a simple and efficient Bash harness.
-11x cheaper; 75x more efficient vs Claude Code for Bash tasks.
+11x cheaper; 75x more efficient vs Claude Code for simple Bash tasks.

 npm install -g @aerovato/nitro